-During World War II, the Allies plan to destroy the German oil reserves of Erwin Rommel in the titular city of Tobruk, Libya.
+During the North African campaign of World War II, the Allies plan to destroy the German oil reserves of Erwin Rommel in the titular city of Tobruk, Libya.
 The endeavour is tasked to Major Donald Craig (Hudson) and Captain Kurt Bergman (Peppard).

 This film features examples of:

 - Artistic License History: The film is loosely based on the British attacks on German and Italian forces at Tobruk codenamed "Operation Agreement".
 The film depicts the operation as being successful, but in reality Operation Agreement was a disastrous failure.